harirajeev/learn_LLMS/ResponsibleLLMs.md

 - [OWASP Top 10 for Large Language Model Applications](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications)
+   -   The OWASP Top 10 for Large Language Model Applications project aims to educate developers, designers, architects, managers, and organizations about the potential security risks when deploying and managing Large Language Models (LLMs)
+   -   list of the top 10 most critical vulnerabilities often seen in LLM applications, highlighting their potential impact, ease of exploitation, and prevalence in real-world application
+   -   Examples of vulnerabilities include prompt injections, data leakage, inadequate sandboxing, and unauthorized code execution, among others
+   -   The goal is to raise awareness of these vulnerabilities, suggest remediation strategies, and ultimately improve the security posture of LLM applications.
 - Microsoft
    - [Responsible AI Transparency Report](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RW1l5BO)
    - [Microsoft’s Perspectives on Responsible AI in Financial Services](https://aka.ms/AA6ezp5)